sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A PSTricks package for tilting and other pseudo-3D tricks
+Short desc    : A PSTricks package for tilting and other pseudo-3D tricks
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package provides basic macros that use PSTricks for
+Descript     : The package provides basic macros that use PSTricks for
              : shadows, tilting and three dimensional representations of text
              : or graphical objects.
 ```